isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_feb.rst

 Gene Set Enrichment Analysis and Signaling Pathway Impact Analysis, to pathway abnormality analysis in lung cancer using microarray gene expression data."

-This study corresponds to the Lung Squamous Cell Carcinoma (LUSC) data from the TCGA.
+This study uses the Lung Squamous Cell Carcinoma (LUSC) data from the TCGA.
 In this work, they've performed a gene set enrichment analysis, reporting some high scoring pathways.
 Table 4 has a comparison of two gene set scoring methods, each gene set is ranked by method, so we can get a sense of where the agreement lies.